Gathering detailed insights and metrics for @fastify/swagger

 will be located.

-By default, this is the directory where the main spec file is located.
-The provided value should be an absolute path without a trailing slash.
+By default, it is the directory of the main spec file.
+The value should be an absolute path without a trailing slash.

 An example of using @fastify/swagger